The New Economy of Movement

 Citopia enables countless track and trace use cases in the supply chain and unlocks marginal cost pricing for numerous mobility-as-a-service transactions, including urban road tolling, meter-free parking, congestion management, usage-based insurance, and many more.

-Unlike other map-based mobility apps, the Citopia platform does not store user data.
+Unlike other map-based mobility apps, the Citopia marketplace does not store user data.
 However, users can choose to share their data for rewards and incentives.
 In this way, it not only protects data privacy — it gives users control over their own information and how that information is used.

-So, How Will the MTS Work in the Real World?
+How Will the MTS Work in the Real World?

 Say, for example, that someone wants to rent a car from a rental company, RentalCo.
-First, that person can download the Citopia platform onto their smartphone and onboard their DIDs by scanning verifiable documents such as their identity card or digital wallet.
+First, that person can download the Citopia marketplace onto their smartphone and onboard their DIDs by scanning verifiable documents such as their identity card or digital wallet.

 Through Citopia, the user can then present their DID to the Government Registration Authority (GRA) to obtain a VC, a digital credential, attesting to the fact that they are the owner of a valid driver’s license.

 The VC is embedded with the user’s DID, along with the cryptographic signature of the GRA.
-When the user presents the VC to RentalCo, RentalCo checks the VC against the GRA’s trusted ledger using Citopia platform and ITN trusted identity services to verify that the GRA in fact issued the VC and that it has not been modified or revoked.
+When the user presents the VC to RentalCo, RentalCo checks the VC against the GRA’s trusted ledger using Citopia and ITN trusted identity services to verify that the GRA in fact issued the VC and that it has not been modified or revoked.
 Once RentalCo verifies the VC in a decentralized ecosystem without relying on third party authenticators, the user can move forward with the rental process.

-DIDs and VCs provide a foundation of trust between the user as a holder; the GRA as an issuer; and RentalCo as a verifier, with Citopia as the shared platform and ITN as the necessary decentralized trust anchor to maintain the relationships between cryptographic keys, DIDs, and the status of VCs.
+DIDs and VCs provide a foundation of trust between the user as a holder; the GRA as an issuer; and RentalCo as a verifier, with Citopia as the shared marketplace and ITN as the necessary decentralized trust anchor to maintain the relationships between cryptographic keys, DIDs, and the status of VCs.
 Since the entire exchange is recorded, all three parties enter into a tamper-evident, timestamped transaction in which they mutually establish and verify a shared set of truths.